tjungbauer/helm-charts/charts/helper-proj-onboarding/README.md

 The RBAC configuration for Argo CD is defined in a resource called AppProject.
 In this Helm chart, the idea was to create an AppProject per namespace.
 Some might not like that idea and would like to combine the RBAC configuration ...
 I am working on that.

 However, it is already possible to even create multiple AppProject resources for the same tenant.
-By overwriting settings you can create different configurations.
+By overwriting settings, you can create different configurations.

 The following is an example.
 A single AppProject will be created.
-It **OVERWRITES** the settings that have been defined at the beginning of the values file to define it's own allowed environments, source namespaces or source repositories.
+It **OVERWRITES** the settings that have been defined at the beginning of the values file to define its own allowed environments, source namespaces or source repositories.
 It also provides full access to the namespace to manage your workload.

 Verify the example values file in this chart and what specific settings might be used.